 Lynn brought over 20 years of conference and event planning experience to RIT when she joined the Office of Government & Community Relations in 2005.
 She holds a Bachelor of Science in Hospitality Management from Florida International University.
-Currently as Assistant Vice President of Special Events and Conferences, Lynn oversees the conference staff, serves as Director of Brick City Homecoming & Family Weekend, and represents the division on various university committees.
-Much of her responsibilities have a community relations focus with her management annually of RIT’s ever-increasing presence in the Rochester Fringe Festival and in assuming the logistical role for the annual Davis Awards.
+Currently as Associate Vice President of Community Relations and Special Events, Lynn oversees the conference and events staff, serves as Director of Brick City Homecoming & Family Weekend, and represents the division on various university committees.
+Much of her responsibilities have a community relations focus with her management annually of RIT’s ever-increasing presence in the Rochester Fringe Festival and in the logistical role for the annual Davis Distinguished Public Service Awards.

 Lori joined RIT’s Office of Government and Community Relations in May of 2012.
 A native of Greece, NY, Lori brought many years of customer service, human resources and supervisory experience to RIT.
 She currently oversees the financials for the department and is responsible for assisting the associate vice president and directors.
 As the head of GCR’s front desk, Lori often handles inquiries from the community and assists individuals and organizations with the initial phase of RIT event requests.
 Lori assists in coordinating RIT’s presence at the Rochester Fringe Festival and is involved in supporting RIT’s participation in many events in the Henrietta and Rochester community.
 She is currently pursuing a bachelor’s degree from RIT.
 Outside of campus, Lori enjoys supporting her children’s interests in dance and soccer and serves on many fundraising committees.